 Organising viewings for a tenanted property is more difficult.
 Tenants have a right to quiet enjoyment, which means your agent can’t send people round at their convenience.
 A minimum of 24-hours’ notice must be given before a viewing.
 If your tenant is comfortable with having random people in their home, all is good, but some tenants might not be happy about it.

-It’s worth considering whether the tenant and their habits might be off-putting to potential investors.
+It’s worth considering whether the tenant and their living habits might be off-putting to potential investors.
 Speak to them nicely and encourage them to tidy up and air the place before viewings.
-Remember, the more unappetising the place is, the harder it will be to find an investor to take on your tenant.
+Remember, the more unappealing the place is, the harder it will be to find an investor to take on your tenant.
 Most landlords looking for a tenanted property are seasoned professionals and have seen it all before, but it doesn’t mean they will want to buy a property with a tenant that looks like trouble, even with a decent set of references and a spotless credit history.